grandgeorg/easydoc/README.md

 # or clone via SSH (if you have a key):
 git clone git@github.com:grandgeorg/easydoc.git
 ```
+If you don't have git installed, you can also download the repository as a zip file and extract it.

 Change into `easydoc` directory and run install: